nemanja85/nemanja85/README.md

 <h1 align="center">Hey I'm Nemanja Mitic</h1>
 <h3>
-I'm an enthusiastic front-end developer based in Serbia.
-With a bachelor's degree in computer science, I've gained experience working for various companies, primarily focusing on web application development.
-I'm well-versed in distributed environments and adept at collaborating with remote clients using agile methodologies.
+A passionate front-end developer located in Serbia with a BSc in Computer Science and bringing a wealth of experience in web application development from different companies.
+I enjoy the challenges of distributed environments and working closely with remote clients using Agile principles.
 </h3>

 <h3 align="left">Connect with me:</h3>